 Computing / Computer Science

-Intent: The Big Ideas in Computer Science at AHS:
+Intent: The Big Ideas in Computer Science at Atherton High School

-For all pupils to be able to apply computational thinking to solve real-world problems.
+For all pupils to build knowledge on computational thinking and apply it to solve real-world problems.

 - To gain knowledge about how a computer is physically built and understand the processes that happen inside a computer to carry out the users’ intentions.